Tasty Tuna Pasta

 Tuna, capers, anchovies, parsley, oregano, garlic, tomato puree and powdered chili pepper and olive oil in sauté pan.

-I started to say don’t leave out the anchovies!
-Ditto for the cheese (don’t leave it out!) … and soon I realized I strongly recommend not leaving out any of the ingredients.
+I started to tell you not to leave out the anchovies!
+Ditto for the cheese (don’t leave it out!) … and soon I realized that I strongly recommend not leaving out any of the ingredients.
 They all contribute to the perfect masterpiece of flavor.
 The tomatoes and anchovies for deep savoriness, the acidic pickle in the capers, the touch of power in the chili… The oregano too, it’s sweet earthy flavors are key contributors to the dish.
 And the cheese?
 It’s essential!
 Don’t leave it out!

 • Tomatoes – I’ve cooked this tuna pasta with every form of tomatoes throughout the years, and my advice is to choose the tomatoes most convenient to you at the moment.
 If you only have a tube of concentrated tomato paste (super convenient) you can definitely use it.
 Just squeeze it into the pan with the olive oil.
 Likewise, if you have fresh tomatoes on hand, you can roughly chop them and throw them into the pan.
 Use what you have or prefer.
 My one caveat is: don’t overdue it with the tomato.
 This is not really a pasta with tomato sauce.
 The tuna sauce should have just a tinge of tomato color.